cloudblog004/fantasticfoodies/content/en/posts/864-recipe-of-ultimate-chicken-pot-pie-casserole-easy.md

 - " Salt and pepper to taste"
 recipeinstructions:
 - "I grilled the chicken a bit with the onions and garlic and some salt and pepper in a large saucepan on medium/low on the stove."
 - "Drain and mix in the vegetables with the chicken.
 Add soup and milk/cream.
 Heat to bubbling on medium.
-Add herbs and season to taste with salt &amp; pepper.
+Add herbs and season to taste with salt & pepper.
 Keep on low setting."
 - "Follow instructions for temperature on biscuits can.
 Bake them half the time it says and remove them."
 - "Pour chicken/vegetable mixture into large casserole that has been sprayed with cooking spray.
 Place biscuits cooked side down on top and put back into oven at 350° for 10 minutes or until biscuits are browned."
 - "Ready to serve and ENJOY!"